If You Have Been Caught With Drugs, We Can Help

 Drug possession, or consciously possessing and being aware of the character of a drug, is one of the most common drug offenses in Virginia.
 Regardless of the substance involved, the amount, the number of convictions on your record or the situation that led to allegations of drug possession, you need an accomplished defense attorney to help you fight the charges against you.

-The Carroll County drug possession attorneys at McGrady & McGrady, L.L.P., use their over 75 combined years of trial experience to protect the rights of those charged with drug possession and other drug crimes throughout Carroll County, Smyth County, Grayson County, Wythe County, Bland County, Montgomery County, Floyd County and Pulaski County.
+The Carroll County drug possession attorneys at McGrady & McGrady, PLLC, use their over 75 combined years of trial experience to protect the rights of those charged with drug possession and other drug crimes throughout Carroll County, Smyth County, Grayson County, Wythe County, Bland County, Montgomery County, Floyd County and Pulaski County.
 As local attorneys — we are located in Hillsville, have lived in the area our entire lives (except when we were away at school) and are descendants of the original settlers of Carroll County — we know all of the rules, customs and politics that can influence your case.
 We build cases that take these factors into account, putting you in a strong position to have charges dismissed or to receive an acquittal or sentence reduction.

 Consequences Of Drug Possession Charges